Yeab20/geog458-lab02/README.md

 ![Black History](Img/Black_History.png)

 The Black history word cloud highlights themes of erasure, legacy, and resistance.
 Words connected to slavery, civil rights, and historical correction appear frequently, showing how Black history is often framed as something that must be recovered or reclaimed.

 ## Interpretation of Patterns
-The differences among the word clouds suggest that YouTube content frames Black culture as present-focused, Black identity as contested and political, and Black history as corrective and educational.
+Overall, the word clouds show that YouTube frames Black culture as expressive and present-focused, Black identity as complex and contested, and Black history as something that must be actively recovered.
+Each search term produces a different kind of language, even though they all relate to the same community.

-These patterns likely reflect both the platform’s recommendation system and the types of creators producing content under each search term.
+These patterns suggest that the platform emphasizes different narratives depending on context.
+Culture is often highlighted through visibility and creativity, identity through debate and self-definition, and history through correction and education.
+This likely reflects both how creators label their content and how YouTube’s recommendation system groups videos around popular themes and audiences.

 ## Limitations and Future Improvements
-This research could be improved by increasing the number of scrolls, expanding the number of search terms, or comparing results across different geographic locations.
+This project could be improved by collecting a larger number of videos for each search term.
+Increasing the number of scrolls or expanding the list of related search terms could produce more representative results.

-Further filtering of irrelevant content could also improve the clarity of the word clouds.
+Future research could also compare how these topics are discussed across different geographic locations or over time.
+This would help show whether patterns change depending on place or historical moment.

 ## Unexpected Findings
-One unexpected finding was how strongly entertainment-related content dominated the Black culture search, while Black history content focused heavily on erasure and correction rather than celebration.
+One thing that stood out to me was how entertainment-heavy the Black culture search was compared to the other two.
+I expected more overlap between culture, identity, and history, but the differences were more distinct than I anticipated.

+In contrast, Black history content felt much more serious and corrective, which highlights how differently these topics are framed even when they relate to the same community.

 ## Data Downloads
 - [Black Culture CSV](Assets/black_culture.csv)